kleiza7/ecommerce-frontend/README.md

 **Production App:**
 https://ecommerce-frontend-seven-orpin.vercel.app/products

-Modern, scalable **React + TypeScript** frontend built for a real-world E‑Commerce platform.
+Modern, scalable **React + TypeScript** frontend built for a real-world E-Commerce platform.
 Designed to work seamlessly with the backend API and evolve into a full-featured shopping experience.

 Backend repository: